-- 4. TYPE D: Double deflection neoprene - a.
+- 4. TYPE D: Double deflection neoprene a.
 Mountings shall be fabricated to resist the wind or seismic forces.

-- 5. TYPE E: Elastomer Hanger Isolator - a.
-Molded neoprene element with a bushing to insulate lower support rod from the hanger box. - b.
+Model "RNM" as manufactured by NAI. - 5.
+TYPE E: Elastomer Hanger Isolator - a.
+Molded neoprene element with a bushing to insulate lower support rod from the hanger box.

+b.
 Steel hanger box shall withstand three times the rated load without failure.
 Model "NH" as manufactured by NAI.